LPlox/lookbook/README.md

 # Learnings
 1. How the connection is made between front and back end. <br>
 2. I'm not as scared to work with things/data that I cannot get full feedback on.
-The scary backend tunnel that I didn't want to enter isn't that scary anymore. (console.log every single step)
+The scary backend tunnel that I didn't want to enter isn't that scary anymore. (console.log every single step) <br>
 3.Learning how to read documentations.
 Those are made for geniuses.
 Omgosh!
 So hard to understand!!